USAFA-ECE/ece215-book/_sources/LOs.md

 # Course Learning Objectives

 This course will focus on specific learning objectives, which are key concepts required to succeed in this course and retain knowledge for future academic and professional endeavors.
-Your mastery (i.e. understanding) of each learning objective will be assessed with quizzes, projects, and examinations (midterm and final).
+Your mastery (i.e., understanding) of each learning objective will be assessed with quizzes, projects, and examinations (midterm and final).

 You will see each of these learning objectives referenced across course material by the number you see on this list.
 The objectives are listed in the order in which they will be covered.
 Specifically, you will see these learning objectives in your syllabus, reading materials, slides, quizzes, and exams.